faraz186/Learning-Nextjs/step18-mongodb-connect-database/README.md

 If you already signIn visit this page [login with mongodb..](https://account.mongodb.com/account/login?nds=true)

-first you create a database with a free cluster then you connect your database to your peoject...
+first you create a database with a free cluster then you connect your database to your peoject..

 To learn more about Next.js, take a look at the following resources: